9 Common Reverb Mistakes Mixing Engineers Make

-This, of course, is my opinion, but I’m going to state it anyway: there’s no quicker way to make an unfocused hodgepodge than to use a ton of reverbs on a mix.
+There’s no quicker way to make an unfocused musical hodgepodge than to use a ton of reverbs in one mix.
 Indeed, it can be quite self-defeating: as the reverbs bounce around each other, they do so in ways that don’t make sonic or contextual sense, and thus, give away the fake.

 When you’re using multiple reverbs of various densities and times, you are pulling listeners into multiple spaces at the same time; the brain can often feel such chicanery.
 You could also be destroying any chance at depth by slathering on heaps of refracting, reflecting mud.